BrokenShell/Fortuna/README.md

 ##### Fortuna 3.14.0
 - Minor TruffleShuffle Update
 - Fisher Yates, and Knuth A Shuffle Algorithms added for comparison with Fortuna.shuffle()
     - Some platforms may prefer one over another.
-Intel favors Knuth B by more than double.
+Intel favors Knuth B (Fortuna.shuffle) by more than double.

 ##### Fortuna 3.13.0 - Internal
 - Development & Testing Environment Updated to Python 3.8